-We drive on and spot even more wildebeest, more zebras (about one hundred, Edward estimates) – their tails wagging in unison – with greater blue-eared starlings perched on their backs.
+On our first safari in the Masai Mara, we drive on and spot even more wildebeest, more zebras (about one hundred, Edward estimates) – their tails wagging in unison – with greater blue-eared starlings perched on their backs.

 The sun is starting its rapid descent toward the horizon so we begin our drive back to the Sarova Mara.
 A stunning saddle-billed stork flies off into the sunset.
 There is a freshness to the air – it’s cool but not yet cold, although that will quickly change once the sun sinks.
 It’s a spectacular sunset.

 On the drive back, we spot hundreds more wildebeest, scores more zebras and dozens of Thomson’s gazelles before the sun finally sinks and the sky darkens.